rust-lang/book/second-edition/src/ch11-02-running-tests.md

 test result: ok.
 2 passed; 0 failed; 0 ignored; 0 measured
 ```

-This ran all tests with `add` in the name.
-Also note that the module in which
+This command ran all tests with `add` in the name.
+Also note that the module in
-tests appear becomes part of the test’s name, so we can run all the tests in a
+which tests appear becomes part of the test’s name, so we can run all the tests
-module by filtering on the module’s name.
+in a module by filtering on the module’s name.

-### Ignore Some Tests Unless Specifically Requested
+### Ignoring Some Tests Unless Specifically Requested

 Sometimes a few specific tests can be very time-consuming to execute, so you
 might want to exclude them during most runs of `cargo test`.
 Rather than
-listing as arguments all tests you do want to run, we can instead annotate the
+listing as arguments all tests you do want to run, you can instead annotate the
-time consuming tests with the `ignore` attribute to exclude them:
+time-consuming tests using the `ignore` attribute to exclude them, as shown
+here:

 <span class="filename">Filename: src/lib.rs</span>